 The modern exploitation of the zinc and lead reserves at Gorno began in 1888 and were undertaken by the English company, Crown-Spelter.
 In 1920 the Belgian company, Vielle Montagne, acquired Crown-Spelter and continued works at Gorno until 1940.
 Montagne then sold the mines in 1940 to the Italian company, AMMI, who continued to work the deposit.
 In 1978 SAMIM acquired and conducted treatment activities until 1985 at which time all permits were relinquished.

 The final period of mining activity at Gorno focused on the development of exploration drives and underground drilling well outside historical mining areas whereupon excellent intercepts of zinc, lead and silver were encountered in numerous locations, including the Colonna Zorzone deposit that SAMIM were preparing to develop before operations were prematurely closed down based on the Government directive.

-In January 2015, Energia established an office in Oltre il Colle, employed local staff and appointed local contractors, EDILMAC, to rehabilitate a small part of the historic 230km of underground workings accessible from Oltre il Colle.
+In January 2015, Alta Zinc established an office in Oltre il Colle, employed local staff and appointed local contractors, EDILMAC, to rehabilitate a small part of the historic 230km of underground workings accessible from Oltre il Colle.
 This work provided the required access to facilitate an extensive drilling campaign for the Colonna Zorzone deposit.

 The drilling has validated the historic results and provided the drilling results for the Mineral Resource estimate for the Colonna Zorzone Deposit, which is the basis of on-going studies of development options for Gorno.

 The May 2017 Mineral Resource Estimate at various cut-off grades is set out in the Table below.